 1 "(4) A 'hull' is the frame or body of a vessel, ex- 2 clusive of masts, sails, yards, and rigging.
 3 "(5) A 'plug' means a device or model used to 4 make a mold for the purpose of exact duplication, re- 5 gardless of whether the device or model has an intrin- 6 sic utilitarian function that is not only to portray the 7 appearance of the product or to convey information.
 8 "(6) A 'mold' means a matrix or form in which 9 a substance for material is used, regardless of whether 10 the matrix or form has an intrinsic utilitarian func- 11 tion that is not only to portray the appearance of the 12 product or to convey information.
-13 "§ 1202.
-Designs not subject to protection 13 14 "§ 1202.
-Designs not subject to protection "Protection under this chapter shall not be available 14 14 "Protection under this chapter shall not be available 14 15 "Protection under this chapter shall not be available for a design that is- 14 15 16 "Protection under this chapter shall not be available for a design that is- "(1) not original; 14 15 16 17 "Protection under this chapter shall not be available for a design that is- "(1) not original; "(2) staple or commonplace, such as a standard 14 15 16 17 "Protection under this chapter shall not be available for a design that is- "(1) not original; "(2) staple or commonplace, such as a standard geometric figure, familiar symbol, emblem, or motif, 14 15 16 17 18 "Protection under this chapter shall not be available for a design that is- "(1) not original; "(2) staple or commonplace, such as a standard geometric figure, familiar symbol, emblem, or motif, or other shape, pattern, or configuration which has 14 15 16 17 18 19 "Protection under this chapter shall not be available for a design that is- "(1) not original; "(2) staple or commonplace, such as a standard geometric figure, familiar symbol, emblem, or motif, or other shape, pattern, or configuration which has become standard, common, prevalent, or ordinary; 14 15 16 17 18 19 20 21 "Protection under this chapter shall not be available for a design that is- "(1) not original; "(2) staple or commonplace, such as a standard geometric figure, familiar symbol, emblem, or motif, or other shape, pattern, or configuration which has become standard, common, prevalent, or ordinary; "(3) different from a design excluded by para-
+13 "§1202.
+Designs not subject to protection 14 "Protection under this chapter shall not be available 15 for a design that is- 16 "(1) not original; 17 "(2) staple or commonplace, such as a standard 18 geometric figure, familiar symbol, emblem, or motif, 19 or other shape, pattern, or configuration which has 20 become standard, common, prevalent, or ordinary; 21 "(3) different from a design excluded by para- 22 graph (2) only in insignificant details or in elements 23 which are variants commonly used in the relevant